sourceduty/Sociology/README.md

 > "*I used to think other people were stupid when I was younger.
 I now think other people are extra stupid.*"

+> "*I know who everyone is, was and continues to be.*"

 #

 [Thinking As](https://chatgpt.com/g/g-l2496H1tg-thinking-as)